wildonion/gem/README.md

 * 🥝 server health-check APIs (check-token, health and logout)

-* 🍅 catchup discord bot for channel messages summarization
+* 🍅 catchup discord ChatGPT bot for channel messages summarization

 * 📡 **swagger** docs using **utoipa openapi** for all admin, dev and user panel APIs supports all possible server's responses